itsmillertim3/perform2021/cloudmigration/content/02_lab_2/index.md

 🔷 Review how Dynatrace monitors Kubernetes

-🔷 Review how Dynatrace helps benchmark the before and after of re-architectured applications
+🔷 Examine the transformed application using service flows and back traces